strapi/documentation/docusaurus/docs/user-docs/intro.md

   }}
 />

-If you are not wondering how to log into your admin panel, we suggest you to:
+If you are not sure how to log into your admin panel, we suggest you to:

 1. Head over to the [Setting up Admin Panel](/user-docs/getting-started/setting-up-admin) guide.
 2. Continue your journey through the various User Guide sections.
-The ["What you will learn"](#what-you-will-find-here) section gives you an overview of the available topics.
+The ["What you will find here"](#what-you-will-find-here) section gives you an overview of the available topics.

 ## What you will find here